 Software implementation tips and advice

 Here at TimeForge, helping customers implement game-changing software is our bread and butter.
 Below are 7 kernels of advice from team members who have been involved in implementations over the years.
-These tips span the whole process, from thinking about what software vendor to choose to working through the actual implementation.
+These tips span the whole process, from thinking about what software vendor to choose to work through the actual implementation.

-1. Pick a service provider with an Implementations specialist
+1. Pick a service provider with an Implementations Specialist

 Mike Hetisimer, our Implementations lead, suggests that before you ever pick a software, you should narrow the list of vendors down to those who have a dedicated implementations specialist on the team – someone who can walk you through all the steps involved in onboarding the product.
 (He might be a little biased, but it’s still good advice!)
 “This person should also be able to speak about the rollout to employees and the management team,” he says.
 “One oversight I’ve seen over the years is that people can underestimate the work involved in getting their staff on board.
 It helps immensely to have someone on hand whose role is to answer questions and keep things moving forward.”